renan-throsa/Resume/README.md

 * [**Pro Angular 16**](https://www.manning.com/books/pro-angular-16): gives you everything you need to build Angular apps that are easy to test, easy to maintain, and easy to extend and scale.
 * [**Secrets of the JavaScript Ninja, Second Edition**](https://www.manning.com/books/secrets-of-the-javascript-ninja-second-edition): uses practical examples to clearly illustrate each core concept and technique.
 This book shows you how to master key JavaScript concepts such as functions, closures, objects, prototypes, and promises.
 * [**Learn Docker in a Month of Lunches**](https://www.manning.com/books/learn-docker-in-a-month-of-lunches): introduces Docker concepts through a series of brief hands-on lessons.
 * [**Learn Git in a Month of Lunches**](https://www.manning.com/books/learn-git-in-a-month-of-lunches): introduces the discipline of source code control using Git.
 This book concentrates on the components of Git you'll use every day.
+* [**T-SQL Fundamentals**](https://www.amazon.com.br/T-SQL-Fundamentals-Itzik-Ben-Gan/dp/0138102104): introduces querying and modifying data effectively with the latest T-SQL features.

 ## :open_file_folder: Projects
 These projects showcase my years of experience as a student and a web developer.
 These projects are based on or guided by books that I've read, patterns that I've seen or things that I've been playing around with.